jacekfigiel/django-crypto-api/README.md

 # Crypto and Precious Metal Price Tracker

-This Django website provides real-time(every 23 minutes) updates on cryptocurrency prices, precious metal prices, and the latest cryptocurrency news.
-It utilizes external APIs to fetch current data and presents it in a user-friendly interface.
+This Django-based website offers real-time(every 23 minutes) updates on various financial data, including cryptocurrency prices, precious metal values, and the latest cryptocurrency news.
+It relies significantly on external APIs to fetch current data and delivers it through a user-friendly interface.
+One of the critical components powering this platform is the integration of the Coinmarketcap API.
+This API serves as a primary source for obtaining accurate and up-to-date cryptocurrency prices.
-Coinmarcetcap na tym dzila opisac.........

 ## Features